Trisonweru/Hotel-Accommodation-App-Flask-python-Javascript-HTML/README.md

 # Hotel Reservation App

+- This app allows an individual to book a hotel listd in the app.
+It also has options like card pay and MPESA integration.

+## Technologies

+- Python
+- Flask server
+- Javascript
+- HTML
+- CSS

 ## Create & Populate Databasse

 - Prior to running the application please delete the existing users.db database